PhoenixAceVFX/IRIS-LMAOBOX/README.md

 # NOTES
 ![NOTES Banner](https://i.imgur.com/BaejxlC.png)
 It is recommended to install the provided font files so that the text overlays from the script look as they should
-There are 2 versions of IRIS, Optimized and Unstable
-Unstable is the full thing with everything I use thrown in but also runs the risk of lag and crashing
-Optimized has the problems stripped out with most of the script still in tact (utils and chams are gone)
 I don't know how long I'll keep doing this because this was originally meant to be private

 # CREDITS